Seeking Sole Legal Custody?

 Legal Help for Your Child Custody Case

-Wisselman, Harounian & Associates, P.C. was originally established in 1976 to provide legal help to individuals in their divorce and family law cases.
-Our attorney team possesses considerable experience in representing clients in all manner of family matters, including those dealing with the area of child custody.
+Wisselman & Associates was originally established in 1976 to provide legal help to individuals in their divorce and family law cases.
+Our team possesses considerable experience in representing clients in all manner of family matters, including those dealing with the area of child custody.
 Our philosophy is primarily one of peaceful resolution, and we strive to resolve our clients' cases without extensive and costly litigation.
 Contact our offices if you require help in settling an issue regarding the sole legal custody of your child, and we will provide you with caring and persistent help that is designed to serve the needs of you and your family.